davidlidebrandt/milestone-project-2/README.md

 ### A list of tests that where done

-* When the sound setting button was pressed a console log message was being printed with the corresponding sound setting value to make sure it turned off and on as intended.
+* When the sound setting button was pressed a console log message was being printed with the corresponding sound setting value to make sure it turned off and on as intended, which it did.

+* The function which generates a random class to the cards was tested in the development by adding placeholder values to the array which would hold these class names and using the console.log function to print them to the screen.
+This function worked well from the start and no issues were found.

 ### Bugs